MontiCore/tutorial/01.automata/README.md

 For every grammar `A`, MontiCore generates three interfaces `AHandler`, `AVisitor2` and `ATraverser`.
 The traverser can store handlers and visitors for the grammar and delegates the traversal to them.
 The handler interface provides the methods `handle` and `traverse` for every AST class and the visitor provides the methods `visit` and `endVisit` for every AST class.
-For more information on these three interfaces, see Chapter 8 of the MontiCore Reference Manual.
+For more information on these three interfaces, see Chapter 8 of the MontiCore Handbook.

 To add your own behavior when traversing the AST,